 What Are the Common Types of Esophageal Cancer?

-There are two common forms of esophageal cancer:
+There are two common types of esophageal cancer.

 - frequent choking while eating